X01XX/UES-LISP/README.md

 # UES-LISP

-A rewrite the Unorthodox-expert-system-lisp (UES) project in LISP (gcl).
+A rewrite the Unorthodox-Expert-System (UES) project in Rust, to LISP (gcl).

 Try new ideas.